 Cut Palm Frond Shapes From Fabric Leaves

 Decide what shape and length you need for the type of model palm tree you want to create.
-The easiest palms are date palms and phoenix palms, which have oblong leaves, that are slightly pointed at the tips.
-The length of the frond should be roughly equally to the height of either a doorway or a person in the scale you are working in, although they can be larger or smaller and still look in scale.
-For this set of instructions I cut the rough oval shapes close to five inches long and 1 1/2 inches wide before they were trimmed.
+The easiest palms are date palms and phoenix palms, which have oblong leaves, which are slightly pointed at the tips.
+The length of the frond should be roughly equal to the height of either a doorway or a person in the scale you are working in, although they can be larger or smaller and still look in scale.
+For this set of instructions, we cut the rough oval shapes close to five inches long and 1 1/2 inches wide before they were trimmed.

 Remove Excess Fabric From the End of the Miniature Palm Frond